Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Cleveland is $113,669, which is 2.9× the local median income.
-That's within the standard 3.5× affordability rule for most local earners.
+The median home price in Columbus is $243,005, which is 3.7× the local median income.
+It's on the edge of affordability for median-income households.
 The national median home price is $467,370.

 Ohio has a 3.5% state income tax rate.
 Combined state and local sales tax averages 7.24%, and the effective property tax rate is 1.36%.